 Drafting Your Operating Agreement

-covers every crucial component and complies with all state
+sure it covers every crucial component and complies with all

 It is possible that if certain elements are not accurate or explicit enough, your LLC will adopt the state’s default provisions, which may conflict with your intentions.
 An attorney can also help you meet all of your state’s required operating agreement provisions.